 Health and Fitness

-Fitness apps can use workout sessions to remain in the foreground during an active workout.
-When time passes between wrist raises, Apple Watch normally reverts to displaying the watch face.
-When your app has an active workout session, Apple Watch displays your app instead of the watch face.
+Health and fitness apps can use workout sessions to remain in the foreground during an active workout and while monitoring the user’s health, such as during sleep or while using a heart rate monitor.
+As time passes between wrist raises, Apple Watch normally reverts to displaying the watch face.
+When your app has an active workout session, however, Apple Watch displays your app instead of the watch face.

-Make text larger and more readable during a workout.
-The text in your workout interface should be easy to read while the user is in motion.
-Use larger font sizes and arrange text so that the most important information is obvious.
+Make sure text is legible when the user is in motion.
+When a session requires movement, your app should use large font sizes and arrange text so that the most important information is obvious.

 Apps can enhance their health and wellness offerings by displaying an Activity ring element that shows an individual’s progress toward Move, Exercise, and Stand goals.
 This element always contains three rings, whose colors and meanings match those provided by the Activity app.